Broker Check

 Pre-Existing Health Conditions

+One of the primary factors that disqualifies people from long-term care insurance is the presence of certain pre-existing health conditions.
+Insurance providers often assess an applicant's health status before approving coverage.
 Conditions such as advanced Alzheimer's disease, Parkinson’s disease, certain types of cancer, or other severe health issues may lead to disqualification.
-Insurance companies have varying guidelines regarding what pre-existing conditions they consider disqualifying, so it's vital to review each insurer's specific requirements before pursuing coverage.
+Insurance companies have varying guidelines regarding what pre-existing conditions they consider disqualifying, so it's vital to review each insurer's specific requirements before pursuing long-term care insurance coverage.

 Age

-There's no specific age at which disqualification becomes automatic – although many insurers cut off around 80 or 85 – but it's generally more challenging to obtain coverage as you get older.
+There's no specific age at which disqualification becomes automatic–although many insurers cut off around 80 or 85–but it's generally more challenging to obtain coverage as you get older.

 Existing Disabilities or Cognitive Impairments

-If an applicant already has a disability that requires long-term care or exhibits signs of severe cognitive decline, insurance companies may consider them high-risk and disqualify them from obtaining long-term care insurance.
+If an applicant already has a disability that requires long-term care or exhibits signs of severe cognitive decline, insurance companies may consider them high-risk.
+This often disqualifies them from long-term care insurance.
+Mild cognitive impairments or less functionally-impairing disabilities may not necessarily disqualify an individual from long-term care insurance, but they could lead to higher premiums.

 Terminal Illness